genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/01_learn-the-basics/10_front-end-basics/01_add-a-new-page.md

 ---
-title: 'Front-end basics - Add a new page'
+title: 'Front-end basics - add a new page'
 sidebar_label: 'Add a new page'
 id: add-a-new-page
 keywords: [getting started, basics, web, front-end, new page]